alienflip/zku.one-Course/week_7/README.md

 [Final Project](https://github.com/alienflip/degenDeploy)

 ```
 So milestone 1 is done: launching on harmony testnet with a feature complete product.
 Milestone 2 will be skipped, as this app has no need for a DAO (although I will make another proposal soon for a product with such a need!), so next on the list is main-net lauch.
-The DoD for this is simple: attempt to use the tool on an existing mixer, and prove it works (which, in fact, is ironic, since proof it works breaks the tool!)
+The DoD for this is simple: attempt to use the tool on an existing mixer, and prove it works (which, in fact, is ironic, since proof it works breaks the tool!).
 ```